How to Integrate Applications

 • "Trigger Action" → When a record is created

-The following screen will be displayed, so let's configure the settings.
+The following screen will be displayed, so let's set it up.

 ※ Please note that the trigger interval varies depending on the plan.